apache/openwhisk/docs/README.md

 For more details about how OpenWhisk works, see [System overview](./about.md).
 Official project [website can be found here](http://openwhisk.org).

-If you want to get started right away

 ## Setting up the OpenWhisk CLI

 - Building OpenWhisk from a cloned repository will result in the generation of the command line interface.
 The